Achiaga/Frontend-Interview-Questions/src/questions/js-questions.md

 <br />

-### 5. Don know anything between Babel and what is difference between ES2015+ and Js?
+### 5. Do you know Babel and what is difference between ES2015+ and Js?
 >
 ##### Short Answer:
 >